nikhilkumar0102/Elevate_Labs-Cyber-Security-Internship/Task7 Identify and Remove Suspicious Browser Extensions/README.markdown

 ## Tools Used

-- **Web Browser**: Google Chrome (Version: Latest stable release as of August 15, 2025)
+- **Web Browser**: Brave
-- **Browser Extension Manager**: Chrome's built-in extension management interface, accessed via the puzzle-piece icon in the toolbar, which displays extensions with access to the current webpage.
+- **Browser Extension Manager**: Brave's built-in extension management interface, accessed via the puzzle-piece icon in the toolbar, which displays extensions with access to the current webpage.

 ## Audit Methodology